 How to use the raise error block

-Use a raise error block if you want to prevent a form from submitting, for example when a certain condition is (not) matched.
+Use the raise error block if you want to show an error message to the respondent and prevent a form from submitting.

 When to use

 The raise error blocks shows an error message in your form without the possibility for your respondent to proceed and submit the form.
 This can be handy when a respondent for example entered an email address, but that email address does not meet your requirements for that address.
 Then you can show an error message explaining why the email address is not correct.
 And asking them to correct the given answer.

 Of course make sure you only add a raise error block on the right places in your form's structure, as it prevents a respondent from finishing your form.

 The raise error block is available as a question type.
 Add a new block to your form and then select the question type